apathriel/PFTH/Assignment_5/README.md

 <p> <strong> By Gabriel Høst Andersen, PFTH, 2022.</strong> </p>

-Any/all code blocks have primarily been included for readability.
-Please refer to the .py files for the full problem solutions.

 <h2> How to  execute </h2>

 <p> Ensure that the dependencies  are correctly installed. </p>